Medical Marijuana with Medicare coverage seems sensible, especially since the rise of senior cannabis patients over the last few years.

-With Medical marijuana, you need to have a qualifying condition to get a medical marijuana recommendation.
-This recommendation requires regular renewal.
+With Medical marijuana, you need to have a qualifying condition to get a medical marijuana recommendation which requires regular renewal.

 Recreational Marijuana typically contains lower CBD content than Medicinal Marijuana.
-Therefore, anyone can buy it, you don’t need a recommendation for it.
+Further, anyone can buy it; you don’t need a recommendation for it.

-If it is legal in your state, and you are over the minimum age, then you won’t need a medical card to buy the recreational variety.
+If it’s legal in your state, and you are over the minimum age, then you won’t need a medical card to buy the recreational variety.

 Medical Marijuana Prices

 The dispensaries sell candies, lozenges, cookies, brownies, and even chocolates.
-Some seniors prefer a more natural sense by smoking it and many prefer the convenience of the vapor pens.
+Further, some seniors prefer a more natural sense by smoking it, and many prefer the convenience of the vapor pens.

 The cost also varies by location, and some dispensaries offer discounts for low-income patients who like to use approved medicinal marijuana with a prescription from a doctor.

-There are states that offer discounts on the cost to receive a medical marijuana card for low-income individuals.
-Medical marijuana cards can cost as much as $300-$500 in some states.
+Some states offer discounts on the cost of receiving a medical marijuana card for low-income individuals.
+Medical marijuana cards can cost as much as $300-$500 in some areas.
 Some dispensaries will have discounted rates for Medical users, as well as the front of the line checkouts.

 Medicinal Cannabis Dispensary

 Once you get your recommendation, you will want to visit the dispensary.
-It is likely you will be a little apprehensive entering a place like this, as it will probably be out of the ordinary for you.
+You will likely be a little apprehensive entering a place like this, as it will probably be out of the ordinary for you.

 What you can expect from your first visit to a licensed medicinal cannabis dispensary is this:

 - There is usually a security guard at the door of a regulated and licensed dispensary.
-There are usually heavy, locked doors.
+There are generally heavy, locked doors.
 Licensed dispensaries are targets for thieves and criminals since they tend to handle vast amounts of cash.
-Since Marijuana isn’t federally legal customers usually have to pay with cash.
+Since Marijuana isn’t federally, legal customers usually have to pay with cash.
 Security here is paramount.

-Remember, when you are carrying your marijuana you should always keep a copy of your recommendation or card from your doctor with you always for legal purposes.
+Remember, when you are carrying your marijuana, you should always keep a copy of your recommendation or card from your doctor with you for legal purposes.